-Blessed with Caribbean charm, romantic scenery, and mouth-watering cuisine, set foot on the island of a thousand treasures
+St. Kitts is blessed with Caribbean charm, romantic scenery, and mouth-watering cuisine.
+Set foot on the island of a thousand treasures.

 Limin’ – to hang out, enjoy yourself, and kick back on island time.
 This one small word encapsulates the St. Kitts experience, as the ultimate destination for some sun, sea, and laidback indulgence.

 Found in the azure waters of the Caribbean, St. Kitts lies in the Leeward Islands chain and is one half of the dual-island nation of St. Kitts and Nevis Federation.
 Although in modern times it is rarely referred to as St. Christopher, St. Kitts’ official name hearkens back to when explorer Christopher Columbus was so captivated by the island’s natural beauty that he decided to name it after the patron saint of travellers.